 Heck, you can’t even change the button color without going into the theme settings.

-It’s unfortunate for course creators looking for an all-in-one solution for course creation and selling courses.
+It’s unfortunate for course creators looking for an all-in-one solution for creating courses and selling courses.

 A+ for course creation features and C- for selling & marketing features, sadly.

 If you have multiple courses that complement each other and want to package and sell them as a bundle, then you can do so, but only if you are on the Pro plan or above.

 For example, let’s say I had a Nutrition Course, a Workout Course, and a Mindset Course.